Vlahaka/Unified-framework/bh_merger.md

 * **Time re-engaging** as the new singularity forms the next zero.

 This may explain the **delayed signals**—the post-merger echoes—as **the structural reset period** of time's relation to space and matter.

+Using the logic lens of the scaffold philosophical framework "From Darkness to Structure", we deduce that these **echoes** should also be visible just before the merger.

 ---